Foxconn to make electric SUVs with Byton

 Bloomberg reported earlier on Monday that Foxconn’s listed company Hon Hai Precision Industry Co plans to invest $200 million in Byton, citing an unidentified person familiar with the matter.
 Byton declined to comment on the investment.

-Reporting by Yilei Sun and Brenda Goh; Editing by Andrew Heavens and David Evans
+Reporting by Yilei Sun and Brenda Goh; Editing by David Evans and Steve Orlofsky

 Our Standards: The Thomson Reuters Trust Principles.